ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ### Naming convention

-The ARIA-S1-GUNW product names contain detailed information about their acquisition and processing, as illustrated in the figure below\.
+The ARIA-S1-GUNW product names contain detailed information about their acquisition and processing, as illustrated in the figure below.

 GUNW naming convention includes:
-\- The imaging platform name, which is always S1 for Sentinel-1.
+- The imaging platform name, which is always S1 for Sentinel-1.
-\- Dataset name of the product (GUNW)
+- Dataset name of the product (GUNW)
-\- Satellite orientation.
+- Satellite orientation.
 A for ascending or D for descending
-\- Satellite look direction.
+- Satellite look direction.
 L for left-looking or R for right-looking
-\- Satellite track (3-digit number)
+- Satellite track (3-digit number)
-\- Acquisition mode
+- Acquisition mode
-\- Reference and secondary acquisition dates (YYYYMMDD)
+- Reference and secondary acquisition dates (YYYYMMDD)
-\- Center time of product in UTC (HHMMSS)
+- Center time of product in UTC (HHMMSS)
-\- Decimal latitude of the western edge of the south and northernmost IFG corners (5-digit number with 3 significant digits)
+- Decimal latitude of the western edge of the south and northernmost IFG corners (5-digit number with 3 significant digits)
-\- Precise (P) or restituted (R) orbit precision for reference and secondary acquisition, respectively
+- Precise (P) or restituted (R) orbit precision for reference and secondary acquisition, respectively
-\- data system tag (unique hash for each product)
+- data system tag (unique hash for each product)
-\- standard product version tag
+- standard product version tag

 ![GUNW naming scheme](../images/asf_gunw_names.png "Breakdown of ARIA-S1-GUNW Naming Scheme")